imaris/imglib2-imaris-bridge/index.md

 ## Introduction

-Imaris-Bridge provides arbitrarily large images, that are shared between Imaris and Fiji/ImageJ2 without duplicating memory requirements.
+Imaris-Bridge provides arbitrarily large images that are shared between Imaris and Fiji/ImageJ2, without duplicating memory requirements.
 We focus on big (larger-than-RAM) images, for which both Imaris and ImgLib2 provide sophisticated caching infrastructure.
 On the ImgLib2 side, we represent Imaris datasets as lazily cached tiled images -- image blocks, when they are